 For more information about programs and partnerships

-For more information about any of these efforts, or to partner with SCE in future endeavors, please contact Charles W. Jermy, Jr., Associate Dean, School of Continuing Education and Summer Sessions.
+For more information about any of these efforts, or to partner with SCE in future endeavors, please contact Charles W. Jermy, Jr., Senior Associate Dean, School of Continuing Education and Summer Sessions.